I want to know more about Potloc

 What do you do?keyboard_arrow_down

-Our mission is to enable citizens in creating a local environment that resembles them, providing them with a platform to give their opinions on the commercial offerings in their neighbourhood.
+Our mission is to enable citizens in creating a local environment that resembles them, providing them with a platform to give their opinions on any topic that might affect them.

-From one neighbourhood to the next, Potloc surveys thousands of consumers on their shopping habits, preferences, and commercial needs.
+Potloc surveys thousands of consumers on their shopping habits, preferences, and opinions.
 Today’s technology has allowed us to replace costly and tedious phone surveys with participatory geotargeted campaigns broadcasted across social media.
-Our studies are sold to municipalities, property developers and retailers so their commercial offerings can evolve according to their unique local citizens.
+Our studies are sold to municipalities, property developers, retailers, and consultancy firms so they can evolve and react according to their unique local citizens.

 How did the Potloc concept start?keyboard_arrow_down

 It all started as a gamble: our co-founders, Louis and Rodolphe, made a game out of predicting whether the businesses in their neighbourhood would survive or die.
 Eventually, they realized they were able to predict the evolution (and fate) of their local businesses with nearly perfect accuracy.
-Thus, they discovered the significance of local intelligence: residents are capable of predicting and influencing the commercial offerings that are being developed in their local areas.
-This collective knowledge is invaluable to the retail sphere.
+They discovered the significance of local intelligence: residents are capable of predicting and influencing the commercial offerings that are being developed in their local areas as well as providing insights on topics that affect them.
+This collective knowledge is invaluable to the businesses and organizations trying to understand their consumers.

 Why the name Potloc?keyboard_arrow_down

 Potloc comes from "potluck."
 In North America, a potluck is a shared meal where all the guests contribute a dish, slowly building a well-rounded spread.
 Combining these small individual efforts results in a friendly feast where everyone feels welcome.
-Each citizen makes a contribution to society, and this is the value we’ve chosen to defend by inviting all the retail players (citizens, retailers, cities) to get involved in a communal project.
+Each citizen makes a contribution to society, and this is the value we’ve chosen to defend by inviting all the everyone (citizens, retailers, cities, governments) to get involved in a communal project.
 We truly love the sense of community that defines Potloc, and the idea that we’re creating a link between the different players in the market.

 I am a citizen and I want to know more about getting involved

-Your opinions on your neighbourhood have a direct impact on its current and potential commercial offerings.
-The information you bring allows property developers, municipalities and merchants to make decisions that aim to respond to your needs as a consumer.
+Your opinions have a direct impact on how businesses plan their services, and offerings.
+Some of our surveys are about more socially-oriented topics, so you can also help shape policy around you and that affects you directly.
+The information you bring allows businesses and other organizations to make decisions that aim to respond to your needs as a consumer.

-Essentially, you are participating in the revitalization of your neighbourhood; you help shop owners develop custom offerings, and you become an active participant in constructing commercial spaces that resonate with you.
+Essentially, you are participating in the conversation; you get your voice to be heard, and you become an active participant in constructing the world you want to live in.

 Which information will be circulated?keyboard_arrow_down